 Of course, seat belts and airbags help a vehicle’s ability to protect you in an accident.
 These are just some of the extras to look for in a car’s overall safety rating.
 It not only keeps you and your passengers safe, but it can also help you save a fair amount on car insurance.
 Even if you’re in a wreck, with a safer car, you pose less liability risk with your carrier.
 So, they may give you a break on your monthly premium if your car has a better safety rating.

-Of course, our experts are pros at getting you discounts for a safe car, along with other car insurance discounts that you may be missing out on.
+Of course, our agents are pros at getting you discounts for a safe car, along with other car insurance discounts that you may be missing out on.
 They’ll ask you all of the right questions to get you the best rates on the best coverage for your particular situation.
 Call us today or fill out our online form to start getting quotes on the affordable car insurance you need.
 Stay safe!